torque59/ctf-vagrant-64/README.md

 # CTF Vagrant Box - 64 bit

 This vagrant box is similar to https://github.com/ctfhacker/ctf-vagrant-64.
-It has couple of this which i have added to make things useful.
+It has couple of usefull tools to which i have added to make things better.

 I have changed the image to minimal/xenial64 and added couple of tools.